wyattchen/CSE140/README.md

 # CSE140
-All my project, lab, and homework files
+This repository will contain all my Project, Homework, and Lab files